-Scammers are also asking for Medicare numbers and using them to make fake claims against the victim’s account.
+Seniors are being targeted by scammers asking for Medicare numbers to use them to make fake claims against the victim’s account.
 Residents in senior housing and assisted-living facilities are even being approached in-person for Medicare ruses.
 Verify all Medicare communications before giving out information.
-(See below for more tips to help seniors avoid scams.)
+(See below for more tips to avoid scams.)

 Travel Insurance Scams